alexblyth/alexblyth.github.io/LabGuide700.md

 During this lab you will be using the new Oracle Machine Learning (OML) notebook application provided with ADWC.
 This browser-based application provides a web interface to run SQL queries and scripts, which can be grouped together within a notebook.
 Notebooks can be used to build single reports, collections of reports, and dashboards.
 OML provides a simple way to share workbooks with other OML users.

+To **log issues**, click [here](https://github.com/alexblyth/alexblyth.github.io/issues/new) to go to the github oracle repository issue submission form.

 ## Objectives

 -   Learn how to create OML Users